oroeder/oroeder.github.io/index.md

 <a href="https://twitter.com/ollie/status/1040276336475025409?s=20" target="_blank"><img src="https://oroeder.github.io/books.jpg" style="float:right;width:100px;"></a>

 >For millennia, human beings have played games.
-For decades, computer scientists have developed artificial intelligence to beat the best human players—in checkers, chess, Go, backgammon, poker, and bridge, to name a few.
+For decades, computer scientists have developed artificial intelligence to beat the best human players—in checkers, chess, Go, backgammon, poker, Scrabble, and bridge, among others.
 This book is a narrative history of that man-machine collision and the all-too-human battles for gaming supremacy.
 It is also an essay on what artificial intelligence and games mean for our species and its future.

 [*The Riddler: Fantastic Puzzles from FiveThirtyEight*](http://riddlerbook.com/) (W.W.
 Norton, 2018)